Setup Guide

 What your dashboard looks like after setup

 Once the script is installed and Stripe is connected, here's the kind of data you see in the Channels view.
-This example is from a SaaS product with $19,562 in monthly revenue across 6 traffic sources.
+This example is from a SaaS product with $19,562 in monthly revenue across 6 traffic sources — a useful baseline considering only ~1.6% of global ecommerce visits convert into purchases[8].

 Google Organic